Independent Olympians at the Olympic Games: 1992 Winter and Summer Olympics

-Independent Olympic participants
+Independent Olympic Participants

-During the 1992 Summer Olympics, athletes from the Federal Republic of Yugoslavia and the Republic of Macedonia competed as independent Olympic participants.
-Macedonian athletes could not appear under their own flag because their National Olympic Committee (NOC) had not been formed.
+During the 1992 Summer Olympics, athletes from the Federal Republic of Yugoslavia and the Republic of Macedonia competed as Independent Olympic participants.
+Macedonian athletes could not appear under their own flag because their National Olympic Committee (NOC) had not yet been formed.
 The Federal Republic of Yugoslavia (Serbia and Montenegro) was under United Nations sanctions which prevented the country from taking part in the Olympics.
 However, individual Yugoslav athletes were allowed to take part as independent Olympic participants.
 58 athletes competed as independent Olympic participants, winning three medals.

 Unified Team

-The former Soviet Union (except the Baltic states) competed under the Olympic flag at the 1992 Winter Olympics and 1992 Summer Olympics as a Unified Team.
+The former Soviet Union (except the Baltic states) competed under the Olympic flag at the 1992 Winter and Summer Olympics as the Unified Team.

 2000 Summer Olympics

 At the 2000 Summer Olympics, four athletes from East Timor competed as Individual Olympic Athletes during the country's transition to independence.

 2012 Summer Olympics

-Four athletes competed as independent Olympic Athletes at the 2012 Summer Olympics.
+Four athletes competed as Independent Olympic Athletes at the 2012 Summer Olympics.

 After the dissolution of the Netherlands Antilles and subsequent withdrawal of the country's National Olympic Committee, three athletes from the country who qualified for the Games were allowed to compete independently.
 Several others competed for either Aruba or the Netherlands.

 The National Olympic Committee for South Sudan was not established between the formation of that state and the 2012 Olympic qualifying.
 One athlete from South Sudan, Guor Marial, qualified for the Games and was allowed to compete as an independent.

-Athletes from Kuwait were originally allowed to compete as Independent Olympic Athletes as well, because their National Olympic Committee (NOC) was suspended.
+Athletes from Kuwait were originally allowed to compete as Independent Olympic Athletes as well, because their National Olympic Committee was suspended.
 However, the NOC was reinstated allowing the athletes to compete under their own flag.
 Kuwait competed under the Olympic flag at the 2010 Summer Youth Olympics and 2010 Asian Games.